sofastack/sofa-ark/.github/ISSUE_TEMPLATE/FEATURE.md

 ---
-name: Feature
+name: Feature Request
-about: Propose a feature on improving user experience or a new functionality.
+about: Propose a feature on improving user experience or bringing a new functionality.

 ---